An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Experiments and Results

 \subsection{WGAN-GP and VAE for Data Synthesis}

 The initial classification results in Table \ref{tab:initialclf} indicate that the 19-channel dataset has performed excellently using the proposed architecture and achieved a near-perfect accuracy.
 Therefore, at this stage, we do not employ the generative augmentation method to augment the 19-channel dataset.
-However, the 16-channel dataset has achieved an accuracy of 96.5\% on the test data and a perfect accuracy on training data which indicates slight overfitting.
-In order to generate more training data and help the model generalize better on the 16-channel dataset, two different generative models were used, WGAN-GP and VAE.
-Both the VAE and WGAN models utilized the original spectrograms with dimensions 512x32, as resizing operations involve interpolation, leading to an estimate rather than an exact representation of the original spectrogram.
-By using the unaltered spectrograms, we can synthesize samples that closely resemble the originals.
-Nonetheless, these original spectrograms present additional challenges for designing the generative networks due to their rectangular shapes.
+However, the 16-channel dataset has achieved an accuracy of 96.0\% on the test data and a perfect accuracy on training data which indicates slight overfitting.

+To address the overfitting observed in the 16-channel dataset, we employed generative augmentation techniques using Wasserstein GAN with gradient penalty (WGAN-GP) and variational autoencoder (VAE).
+By generating additional synthetic data, we aimed to improve the model's generalization capabilities and reduce overfitting.
+As mentioned in previous sections, separate WGANs and VAEs were used for each class.